Jorgemucisalumfilho/devguide/developer-workflow/c-api.rst

 The internal API
 ================

-Internal API is defined in ``Include/internal/`` and is only available for building CPython itself, as indicated by a macro like ``Py_BUILD_CORE``.
+Internal API is defined in Include/internal/ and is only available for building CPython itself, as indicated by a macro like Py_BUILD_CORE.

-While internal API can be changed at any time, it's still good to keep it
-stable: other API or other CPython developers may depend on it.
+While internal API can be changed at any time, it's still good to keep it stable:other API or other CPython developers may depend on it.
 For users, internal API is sometimes the best workaround for a thorny problem
---- though those use cases should be discussed on the `C API Discourse category <https://discuss.python.org/c/30>`_ or an issue so we can try to find a supported way to serve them.
+--- though those use cases should be discussed on the C API Discourse category <https://discuss.python.org/c/30>_ or an issue so we can try to find a supported way to serve them.